consolidation/robo/docs/getting-started.md

 }
 ?>
 ```
+When making multi-step commands that call one task after another, it is best to use a collection to group the tasks together.
+The collection will handle error detection and rollback, and will return a single Result object when done.
+For more information, see the [Collections](collections.md) documentation.

 Some tasks may also attach data to the Result object.
 If this is done, the data may be accessed as an array; for example, `$result['path'];`.
 This is not common.